frack113/WAG/README.md

 ## :rocket: Getting started

-This is an example of how you can build the project yourself.
+This is an example of how you can install or build the project yourself.

 ### :gear: Prerequisites